Place the ham in a roasting pan. Peel the onion and cut into wedges, then add to the pan with the peppercorns and bouquet garni.

 While it’s still warm, you will need to carefully remove the skin, keeping the fat attached to the ham.
 With a sharp knife, score the ham by making diagonal cuts across the leg.

 To make the jerk seasoning, peel and chop the garlic and shallots, deseed and chop the scotch bonnets and finely chop the chives.
-Blend all the ingredients with a decent pinch of salt in a food processor until smooth.
+Blend all the ingredients with a decent pinch of sea salt in a food processor until smooth.

-Preheat the oven to 180°C/350ºF/gas 4.
+Preheat the oven to 180°C/350°F/gas 4.

-Remove from the oven, brush with glaze, then continue cooking the ham for another 30 to 40 minutes, basting with glaze every 10 minutes until crisp, golden and sticky.
+Remove from the oven, brush with the glaze, then continue cooking the ham for another 30 to 40 minutes, basting with the glaze every 10 minutes until crisp, golden and sticky.